Gwiz65/Steer2Camera/README.md

 # Steer2Camera
-A mod for Wurm Unlimited Client that steers mounts, vehicles and boats towards the camera
+A mod for Wurm Unlimited Client that steers mounts, vehicles and boats towards the camera.

-- needs Ago's Client Modlauncher installed
+- needs Ago's Client Modlauncher installed.
-- extract steer2camera-x.x.zip into Wurm Unlimited WurmLauncher directory
+- extract steer2camera-x.x.zip into Wurm Unlimited WurmLauncher directory.
 - Steer2Camera features:
   - Works similar to Wurm Online's Steer to Camera option.
   - Will turn mount/vehicle/boat only when moving fowards, backwards or when autorun is engaged.